Gambling Addiction Help in Johannesburg

 You are not alone

 Do you feel that gambling may have become a problem for you or somebody you care about?
 You are not alone.
 Not everyone is susceptible, but nobody can predict the outcome.
-If you are worried or uncertain, please call us for a talk with a trained counsellor or to arrange a personal interview with a professional therapist.
+If you are worried or uncertain, please call us for a talk with a trained counsellor or to book a slot with a professional therapist.